REQUEST INFO APPLY

 Writing the Feature II

-Writing the Feature II builds upon knowledge gained in earlier terms, in which students plotted their feature film script.
-In this subject the students will further develop their feature film scripts and reappraise parts of it to intensively adjust the script’s narrative, plotting, character arcs, and characterisation to further develop their first draft.
-As part of this process, the student will also be asked to explore the broader context of the creative arts industry’s networks and professional bodies and to enhance their professional practice and industry knowledge, helping prepare them for the commercial realities of working as a professional screenwriter.
+Writing the Feature III builds upon the knowledge gained in earlier terms.
+Students complete Act three of their feature film script and edit their own scripts as well as other scripts.
+As part of this process, the student will also be asked to explore the broader context of the creative arts industry’s networks and professional bodies and to enhance their professional practice and industry knowledge, helping prepare them for the commercial realities of working as a professional screenwriter, which will involve pitching their own feature film script.

 back to top